WHAT IS OPERATION SNAP?

 You must be aware that when the Police review the footage which you submit that they are duty bound to also review the manner of your driving and also the manner in which the footage was obtained.
 For example, if you were exceeding the speed limit in order to catch up with an offending driver and then proceeded to film them with your mobile phone whilst driving, then the Police will consider also taking proceedings against you.
 Your own behaviour may also been taken into account.

 There are a number of disposal methods available dependent on the nature of the offence.
 The driver could be offered a Driver Education Course, they could receive a Fixed Penalty Notice, they could receive a Summons to attend Court or we may decide we are unable to take any further action.
-The footage and statement will have been reviewed by a warranted police officer who will take all factors into consideration, including current CPS charging standards.
+The footage and statement will have been reviewed and all factors into consideration, including current CPS charging standards.

 Ideally the date and time should be correct.
 The video footage is used to support your written witness testimony.
 You must account for any discrepancies in date/time within your witness evidence presented to us.
 Your witness statement must clearly state what time/date the incident occurred.